spicyparrot/check-dependabot/README.md

 ## Requirments

 - GitHub personal access token that has permissions to view vulnerabilty alerts of a repo.
-You can create one [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+A guide on how to create one can be found [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
 - GitHub secret containing your access token.

 ## Example workflow